topnodrog/JunctionGenerator/README.md

 ### Workbench
 - `workbench/`: Created at runtime, files specific to your environment
   - `env_vars.json`: Environment variables defined in the UI are stored here (included in .gitignore, file is created automatically)
-  - `logs.txt`: Low level logs for all Archon processes go here
+  - `logs.txt`: Low level logs for all JunctionGenerator processes go here
-  - `scope.md`: The detailed scope document created by the reasoner model at the start of each Archon execution
+  - `scope.md`: The detailed scope document created by the reasoner model at the start of each JunctionGenerator execution

 ## Deployment Options
-- **Docker Containers**: Run Archon in isolated containers with all dependencies included
+- **Docker Containers**: Run JunctionGenerator in isolated containers with all dependencies included
   - Main container: Runs the Streamlit UI and graph service
   - MCP container: Provides MCP server functionality for AI IDEs
 - **Local Python**: Run directly on your system with a Python virtual environment

 ### Docker Architecture
 The Docker implementation consists of two containers:
-1. **Main Archon Container**:
+1. **Main JunctionGenerator Container**:
    - Runs the Streamlit UI on port 8501
    - Hosts the Graph Service on port 8100
    - Built from the root Dockerfile